 • Speaking engagements with large groups are suspended

-•Fingerprinting services are suspended
+•Fingerprinting services are by appointment only

 ➡️ Changes that impact our Patrol Officers:

 • When possible, officers will exercise at least a 6-foot distance between themselves and people they are assisting

 • Unnecessary contact such as handshaking will be limited

 • Our Hazardous Materials Response Team (HMRT) may respond to select calls due to their enhanced hazardous safety training and attire

 • In-person response to calls will be evaluated on a case-by-case basis to determine if an officer can appropriately respond by phone